 St. 2008, c.
 528 (amending M.G.L. c.
 94C, §§ 7 and 9 and M.G.L. c.
 112, §§ 24B½ and 24B¾) authorized pharmacists and physicians to engage in collaborative drug therapy management (CDTM) in the Commonwealth pursuant to collaborative practice agreements meeting the requirements of regulations adopted by the Boards of Registration in Pharmacy (247 CMR) and in Medicine.
 The Board of Registration in Pharmacy has promulgated 247 CMR 16.00: Collaborative Drug Therapy Management in accordance with M.G.L. c.
 112, §§ 24B½ and 24B¾.
 243 CMR 2.12 includes additional definitions and requirements applicable to pharmacists and physicians entering into collaborative practice agreements to practice CDTM in the Commonwealth.

 (1) Definitions.
 Additional definitions applicable to the practice of CDTM in the Commonwealth appear in 243 CMR 2.12 and in the Board of Registration in Pharmacy regulations at 247 CMR 2.00: Definitions and 16.00: Collaborative Drug Therapy Management.
-As used in 243 CMR 2.12, all references to “written regarding collaborative practice agreement referrals, consents and any other documents related to a collaborative practice agreement shall be:
+As used in 243 CMR 2.12, all references to “written” regarding collaborative practice agreement referrals, consents and any other documents related to a collaborative practice agreement shall be:

-(a) if paper based, written in ink, indelible pencil or any other means; or
+(a) if paper-based, written in ink, indelible pencil or any other means; or

 (b) transmitted electronically in a format that maintains patient confidentiality and can be read and stored in a retrievable and readable form.
 Collaborative practice agreements and related referrals, consents and other documentation may be transmitted electronically with the electronic signature(s) without alteration of the information, provided the electronic transmission is in accordance with the requirements of M.G.L. c.
-94C, § 23(g); 105 CMR 721.00: Standards for Prescription Format and Security in Massachusetts; 247 CMR 5.00: Registration, Management and Operation of a Pharmacy or Pharmacy Department, 9.01(19) and 9.07(1)(a).
+94C, § 23(g); 105 CMR 721.00: Standards for Prescription Format and Security in Massachusetts; 247 CMR 9.01(19) and 9.07(1)(a).

 As used in 243 CMR 2.12 and defined in M.G.L. c.
 112, § 24B½(a), the following words shall have the following meanings: